GoogleCloudPlatform/pgadapter/samples/python/django/README.md

 keys.

 ### Savepoint
-`savepoints` are supported in the Cloud Spanner.
-Hence, following functions from the `django.db.transaction` are not supported
+`savepoints` are not supported in Cloud Spanner.
+The following functions in Django are therefore also not supported:

 ```python
 from django.db import  transaction